 History, tourist information, and nearby accommodation

-Henry VIII leased the castle to Edward Watson in 1544, by which time it was in very poor state.
-Watson converted the medieval residential ranges into a comfortable house, and for the next 450 years Rockingham has remained the Watson family home.
+Henry VIII leased the castle to Edward Watson in 1544, by which time it was in a very poor state.
+Watson converted the medieval residential ranges into a comfortable house, and for the next 450 years, Rockingham has remained the Watson family home.

 Castle and garden tours are available, as well as children's activities.
 The castle organizes numerous special events throughout the year, including Christmas tours, Civil War Costumed Tours, and a Candlelight Supper Tour.

 Rockingham Castle has received numerous tourism awards over the past several years, including several citations as Best Small Visitor Attraction.

 There's so much to see at Rockingham that it is almost overwhelming.
 The combination of Norman, medieval, Tudor, and Victorian architecture is outstanding, and the gardens are a delight to wander through on a sunny day.

 Address: Market Harborough, Northamptonshire, England, LE16 8TH